artificial-scientist-lab/XLuminA/README.md

 * The [sharp focus of a radially polarized light beam](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.91.233901).

 The code for each of these optical setups is provided in the Jupyter notebook of [examples.ipynb](https://github.com/artificial-scientist-lab/XLuminA/blob/main/examples/examples.ipynb).

+➤ A **step-by-step guide on how to add noise to the optical elements** can be found in [noisy_4f_system.ipynb](https://github.com/artificial-scientist-lab/XLuminA/blob/main/examples/noisy_4f_system.ipynb).

 # 🚀 Testing XLuminA's efficiency: